robenkleene/thwomp/README.md

 The synth is monophonic, transient clicks will be produced if a new sound is triggered while a sound is playing.

+## Interface

+- Gain: Gain is on the far right
+- Oscillator Tabs: The four tabs on the left choose in oscillator, all of the rest of the sections (except Preset) are per oscillator

+### Oscillator Section

+- `osc` Toggle: Turn on or off the oscillator
+- `freq` Toggle: Turn on or off the frequency (when it is off, the notes frequency is used)
+- `Hz`: Frequency
+- Oscillator type
+- `ms`: Attack
+- `ms`: Decay

+### Pitch Envelope Section

+- Pitch enveloper graph
+- `Hz`: Pitch envelope amount
+- `ms`: Pitch envelope decay

+### Preset Section

+- `r`: Read presets from a file
+- `w`: Write the presets to a file
+- Toggle: Write the presets again to the same file

+### Filter Section

+- Filter Toggle: Turn on or off the filter
+- Filter Type
+- `Hz`: Filter cutoff
+- `dB`: Filter gain
+- `Q`: Filter Q

+### Standalone Controls

+When Thwomp is loaded outside of Ableton Live, it offers some additional features.

+- **Note Selection** & **Button** (Far left): Click the button to trigger the selected note.
+- `s`: Typing this key will also play the note
+- Speaker Toggle: Toggles whether the audio engine is on

 ## Presets

 ### 1. Kick